corsicanec82/fastify-method-override/README.md

 app.register(fastifyMethodOverride);
 ```

-To override the HTTP method, use the HTML form with the hidden _metod field and the value of the target method:
+To override the HTTP method, use the HTML form with the hidden _method field and the value of the target method:

 ```html
 <form method="POST" action="/url">